-- (a) take such other persons and such equipment on to the ship, aircraft, vehicle or premises as appear to the officer to be necessary; - (b) inspect and seize anything found in the course of a search if the officer reasonably suspects that- - (i) it is evidence in relation to an offence under this Order, - (ii) it is information or a document requested (but not provided or produced) under paragraph 1, or - (iii) it is necessary to seize it in order to prevent it being concealed, lost, damaged, altered or destroyed; - (c) take copies of any document; - (d) require information which is stored in an electronic form and is accessible from the premises to be produced in a form in which it can be taken away and in which it is visible and legible (or from which it can readily be produced in a visible and legible form).
+- (a) take such other persons and such equipment on to the ship, aircraft, vehicle or premises as appear to the officer to be necessary; - (b) take such steps as appear to the officer to be necessary, including in particular any steps mentioned in sub-paragraph (4);

+- (c) inspect and seize anything found in the course of a search if the officer reasonably suspects that- - (i) it is evidence in relation to an offence under this Order, - (ii) it is information, a document or goods requested (but not provided or produced) under paragraph 1, or - (iii) it is necessary to seize it in order to prevent it being concealed, lost, damaged, altered or destroyed; - (d) take copies of any document. - (4) The steps mentioned in sub-paragraph (3)(b) include- - (a) entering any land, - (b) using reasonable force, and - (c) stopping a ship, aircraft or vehicle for the purposes of entering and searching it.